Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"orientationType=full|zaxis|no"**
 The parameter handles, how orientation is handled:
+* default if the parameter is not set: if three actuators are defined with axisType, no is set.
+With 5, zaxis is set and for 6 or 7, full is set.
-* full means the all 3 coordination axes are used to control endpoint position
+* full means the all 3 coordination axes are used to control endpoint position.
+It uses mainly quaternion calculation methods
-* zaxis means the endpoint vector orientation of the zaxis is used
+* zaxis means the endpoint vector orientation of the zaxis is used.
+It uses vector angles for calculation.
+This is often used for 3D printers and a 3 axis CNC machine with spindle.
-* no means only position, not orientation is used
+* no means only position, not orientation is used.
+The endpoint has an orientation by mechanics, but it cannot be controlled by firmware.

 The actuators and/or mechanic of the robot must be able to change orientation if zaxis or full are set.
 Examples: 6 axis robot can control full.
 CNC 5 axis uses zaxis orientation by using IJK and AC/BC/AB rotary axes.
 A cartesian printer and 4 axis palletized robot cannot control endstop orientation and is orientation type no.

-(maybe not necessary, because workpiece mode sufficient:
-**B"revertCoordinates=X:Y:Z"**
-* revert axis movement, for cases where the robot moved the object instead of the hotend.
-This will be explained in detail on the page about 4 axis palletized robots.

-)

 # M669 Q parameter: quality

 Q1 is fast but lowest, Q5 is slow but highest quality of calculation.
 The time needed to calculate depends on the processor speed.
 Slow and high quality means the algorithms takes more time to calculate exact results.
 Quality can be changed anytime between moves, e. g. to print specific object details with higher quality.
 Default is Q3

+The following properties will be changed by Q:
+* allowed maximum number of iterations to achieve the precision goal.
+When it aborts, firmware takes the best result achieved (lowest position and orientation error)
+* required precision for position and orientation

 # M669 S, T parameters: segmentation